Bandits with Partially Observable Confounded Data: Deconfounding Partially Observable Data

-Consider the problem of identifying the statistic $R_{12}(a) = \Eb{\xk\pth{\xc }^T | a}$.
+Consider the problem of identifying the statistic $R_{12}(a)$.
 Due to its dependence on $\pi_b$, this may be impossible without access to $\pi_b$ or other information on its induced measure,~$P^{\pi_b}$.
-In this work we assume that during online interactions, the online learner can query~$\pi_b$, i.e., sample an action $a^b \sim \pi_b(x)$. \begin{assumption} We assume that at each round $t >0$, we can sample $a_t^b \sim \pi_b(x_t)$. \end{assumption} \begin{remark} Being able to estimate $R_{12}(a)$ is an essential requirement for deconfounding the partially observable data.
-Nevertheless, $R_{12}(a)$ is dependent on $\pi_b$, raising the question, can $R_{12}(a)$ be estimated without knowledge of $\pi_b$?
-In this work we do not require knowledge of $\pi_b$, nor do we require interactions of $\pi_b$ with the environment (i.e., we do not act according to $\pi_b$), but rather, only view samples from $\pi_b$.
-While Assumption~\ref{assumption: query pib} may be strict in some settings, it is reasonable in others.
-For instance, when $\pi_b$ was controlled by us, though not all features of the context were recorded.
-Other settings for estimating $R_{12}(a)$ are also possible, e.g., having access to additional fully observable datasets that were generated by $\pi_b$ \citep{kallus2018removing}. \end{remark}
+As such, we assume that during online interactions, the online learner can query~$\pi_b$, i.e., sample an action $a^b \sim \pi_b(x)$.